-The materials available in Wonders intertwine ELD-SI with content learning represented by Standard 2-5, ELD-LA.
+The materials available in Wonders Grade 1 materials intertwine ELD-SI with content learning represented by Standard 2-5, ELD-LA.
 The resource library contains several resources that represent the key ideas of LA.
 Each of the lessons in the units contain a section addressing grammar and mechanics.
-An example is found in the Grammar Handbook accompanying the Grade 5 materials.
-An example of a grammar activity found in the unit focuses on subject-verb agreement.
-Students are provided with a brief discussion and examples of different scenarios addressing subject-verb agreement and then students are asked to apply those rules to given sentences.
+An example of this is found in Unit 5 Week 4.
+This specific grammar activity focuses on prepositions and prepositional phrases.
+Students are provided with a brief discussion and examples of prepositions.